velo-by-wix/portfolio-workshop/docs/PRESENT_A_PROJECT.md

 6. We can now connect Data to these components so they dynamically render with NO CODE(:exploding_head:). **Select a Title Text Component** on your page. **Click the Connect to Data**<img src="assets/connect-data.png" alt="Data Connection" width="3%" height="3%"> icon.

 7. Dynamic Pages already have a Dynamic Dataset bound to them. **Connect to the Projects item** connector and **select Title** from the dropdown of _Text connects to..._ Connection Options.
-Now we've dynamically bound data to our UI components with no code!
+Now we've dynamically bound data to our UI components with no code! <br>
 ![connecting data to an UI element](assets/data-connect.png)

 8. Feel free to add additional components and connect them to your other fields in your dataset.